openxc/vi-firmware/docs/definitions/mappings.rst

 ``name`` - The name of the command to be recognized on the OpenXC translated interface.

+``enabled`` - (optional, true by default) Enable or disable all processing of a command.
+By default, a command is enabled.
+If this flag is false, the command will be excluded from the generated source code.

 ``handler`` - The name of a custom command handler function (that matches the ``CommandHandler`` function prototype from ``canutil.h``) that should